ThomasLeconte/vuetify3-dialog/README.md

-# Vuetify 3 Dialogs
+# Vuetify 3 Dialog
 Light Vue plugin working with Vuetify, allowing you to show dialogs or snackbars programatically.

 ## Install it
-First, run `npm install vuetify3-dialogs`.
+First, run `npm install vuetify3-dialog`.
 **⚠️You must have Vuetify installed on your project.
 If you don't have installed yet, please follow this link : [Install Vuetify](https://vuetifyjs.com/en/getting-started/installation/)**

 Then, install this plugin in your app entry point (main.js or main.ts) like following :